hairinwind/mySpringCloud/sleuth-service-hi/README.md

 Run both sleuth-service-hi and sleuth-service-miya, try http://localhost:8989/miya and http://localhost:8988/hi
 Then visit http://localhost:9411 again "Find a trace", you can see the trace result.
+Stop the service-miya and visit the service-hi, you would get the error as service-hi needs call service-miya.
+Check the "Find a trace" again, you would see the error "no response when calling service-miya".